stat545ubc-2021/mda-Lorenzo-Lindo/README.md

 #### List of Files Contained within this Repository
 Filename | Description
 ---------|------------
-mini-data-analysis-milestone1.rmd | This file contains the code to complete Milestone 1 mini-data-analysis-milestone1.md | This file is knited from the mini-data-analysis-milestone1.rmd file mini-data-analysis-milestone2.rmd | This file contains the code to complete Milestone 2 mini-data-analysis-milestone2.md | This file is knited from the mini-data-analysis-milestone2.rmd file README.md | The present document which contains an overview of the contents of this repository mda-Lorenzo-Lindo.Rproj | This file contains the RStudio project information .gitignore | A file that specifies the intentionally untracked files that Git should ignore
+README.md | The present document which contains an overview of the contents of this repository mda-Lorenzo-Lindo.Rproj | This file contains the RStudio project information .gitignore | A file that specifies the intentionally untracked files that Git should ignore milestone-1 | a folder containing an .md, .Rmd, and output plot files related to Milestone 1 milestone-2 | a folder containing an .md, .Rmd, and output plot files related to Milestone 2 milestone-3 | a folder containing an .md, .Rmd, and output plot files related to Milestone 3